 While all of this was amazing, we experienced two hiccups that I hadn’t anticipated.
 You’ll probably laugh at one, if not both of them, but they were very real.

 The first problem is pretty obvious: Internet connectivity.
 While we had checked that the villa would have Internet, they didn’t tell us that it would be a 3G MiFi.
 We even asked in advance if the connection was “good and stable”, but it seems that we all have our own definition on that one.
 As you can imagine, a single 3G MiFi does not fly so well for 12 people, much less 12 developers working around the clock.
 We first tried to have a company install a superior connection, but that wasn’t very helpful.
 Eventually, we went ahead and bought a 3G card for each developer.
 Unfortunately, the only cards available were on a yearly plan, leaving us with about 11 months of extra Internet—but it was a necessary expenditure.

 The second problem almost brought the trip to a halt.
 Actually, this particular problem can often bring the whole world to a halt.
 What could it be?
 Any guesses?

-Finally, this post certainly wouldn’t be complete without a quantitative and economic perspective of the trip.
+Finally, this post certainly wouldn’t be complete without a quantitative and economic perspective of the unique team building trip.
 Let’s dive in.